 Alignment between Company performance and executive compensation is the cornerstone of our executive compensation philosophy and program design.
-We also believe that our overall governance of executive compensation is sound and reflects many best practices, including:
+We also believe our overall governance of executive compensation is sound and reflects many best practices, including:

-- Separate CEO and Chairman of the Board - Oversight by an active, engaged, and independent Compensation Committee - Engagement of an independent compensation consultant - Capped incentive opportunities to mitigate concerns regarding excessive risk-taking for all employee participants - Equity plans that prohibit stock option re-pricing and cash buyouts without shareholder approval for all employee participants - "Double-trigger" change-in-control arrangements - No excise tax gross-ups - Limited executive perquisites - Prohibits all employees from engaging in hedging and/or pledging of our securities
+- ✓ Separate CEO and Chairman of the Board - ✓ The Compensation Committee is composed solely of independent directors - ✓ Engagement of an independent compensation consultant - ✓ Capped incentive opportunities to mitigate concerns regarding excessive risk-taking for all employee participants - ✓ Equity plans that prohibit stock option re-pricing and cash buyouts without shareholder approval for all employee participants - ✓ "Double-trigger" change-in-control arrangements - ✓ No excise tax gross-ups - ✓ Limited executive perquisites - ✓ Prohibits all employees from hedging or pledging our securities

-In approving compensation arrangements for 2017, the Compensation Committee considered the strong pay-for-performance results and governance practices highlighted above, as well as the fact that 98% of the shares that were voted on the 2016 "say on pay" vote (discussed below) were voted in favor of the Company's executive compensation program.
+In approving compensation arrangements for 2018, the Compensation Committee considered the pay-for-performance results and governance practices highlighted above, as well as the voting result on the 2017 "say on pay" proposal that was in favor of the Company's executive compensation program.